Talome

 Your containers continue running.
 Talome has taken over management.
 The Umbrel app store remains accessible through Talome's built-in Umbrel adapter.

-Before removing Umbrel, verify all apps are imported and healthy in Talome.
+Before removing Umbrel, verify all apps are reinstalled and healthy under Talome.
 Pay special attention to apps that relied on Umbrel's app_proxy for authentication — make sure Talome's reverse proxy or the app's own auth covers them.

 Umbrel vs Talome